rodricios/crawl-to-the-future/crawlers/Way-Back/README.md

 # ...]
 ```

-Well... what about getting all of these year's archived sites?
-While we can just loop 12 times,
+Well... what about getting all of NYTime's archived sites from the year 2000?
+While we can just
-and keep changing the 'id' string, maybe we can use wild cards?
+loop 12 times and in each loop we specify a different month in the 'id' string, what using wild
+cards instead (ie. [@id='2000-*'])?

-Not really, but we can use [xpath's "starts-with" function](http://stackoverflow.com/questions/2556897/yql-how-to-use-wildcard-in-xpath).
+Turns out xpath doesn't support the above wild card notation.
+Instead we can use [xpath's "starts-with" function](http://stackoverflow.com/questions/2556897/yql-how-to-use-wildcard-in-xpath).

 ```python
 nyt_2000_archived = list(set(ia_parsed.xpath('//*[starts-with(@id,"2000-")]//a/@href')))
 ```

-But what this does is basically give you a list of archived www.nytimes.com/**index.html**.
+What the line above does is provide a list of url-strings referencing various www.nytimes.com
+snapshots (each string is a differnt snapshot url).

 What would be cool is if we could somehow crawl within not only the index.html, but also the
-forward links.
+forward links **in** that index.html.

 There's an issue that comes up though.
 This issue is best shown, not told.